andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev now has a simple TSX metrics model with --tsx on Haswell/Broadwell CPUs.
 * toplev now supports some Linux software metrics with --sw.
 The trace point based events may require running as root.
 * toplev now supports power measurements with --power.